Why are the well taps fenced off with a swipe card gate access?

 How does the gate system work?

-When does the access to the well change?
+When did the access to the well change?

-Effective January 1, 2018, access will only be permitted to those who have obtained a swipe card from the Hamilton Conservation Authority main office.
+As of January 1, 2018, access was only permitted to those who have obtained a swipe card from the Hamilton Conservation Authority main office.

 How can I get an access card?

 Swipe cards will be available from the Hamilton Conservation Authority’s (HCA) main office at 838 Mineral Springs Road, Ancaster for a one-time $10 fee, which helps towards maintenance and administration costs.
-Card holders will also be required to sign a waiver of liability.
-Cards will be available beginning on Monday December 11, 2017.
+Card holders will also be required to sign a waiver of liability each year.

-Can I pick up a card for someone else?
+Can I pick up or renew a card for someone else?